philipvanderbroek/philipvanderbroek.github.io/splunk.md

 In addition to contributions to the design system, I was responsible for redesigning and enhancing Reports, Dashboards, and Alerts.

 The design system stood the test of time.
-After 6 years it’s still being used, largely unchanged across all of Splunk’s products.
+After 6 years it’s still being used largely unchanged across all of Splunk’s products.

-This project is older than the others, I'd be happy to share more in person.
+I'd be happy to share more in person.
 Reach out if you're interested.

 <figure><img src="/images/splunk/dashboards.png"></figure>